gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Sensy: "I want to go home"
         *   Rash: "I'll walk with you"
         *   Noxy offers to come, then suddenly realizes they want to go as a pair
+        *   suddenly realizes she's been forcing herself on them
+        *   she can keep doing that or let them become what they're becoming
-        *   stays on the wall feeling very alone
+    *   Noxy stays on the wall feeling very alone
         *   sees Granna Fee in the distance taking Pillow out for a rain
         *   waves, and Granna Fee waves back
         *   makes her feel even more alone